I move amendment No. 1:

 I hear what the Minister is saying but we are so far not convinced.
-He said that there is no specified definition for "serious", which is true, but the advice from everyone we heard at the Oireachtas committee was clear.
+He said there was no specified definition of the word "serious", which is true, but the advice from everyone we heard at the Oireachtas committee was clear.
 Our view is simple: the Bill should be amended to better support medical practitioners' clinical judgment.

-The Minister talked about serious harm, and that raises a simple but profound question.
+The Minister talked about serious harm.
+That raises a simple but profound question.
 Will the pregnant woman's subjective assessment of the harm coming to her be taken into account and how much weight will it carry?
 It is important because it concerns the balance between being told and being listened to.
-Will the Minister respond to that?
+Will the Minister respond to that question?

 I agree with Senators Gavan and Marie-Louise O'Donnell.
 Much more needs to be answered.